thinking-with-computers/ludus-spec/interactivity.md

 What is the model for interactivity for Ludus?
 What models for interactivity with code are there?
 What models for interactivity with computing are there?

 The questions telescope, and get very broad very quickly.
-There are ways to tame them: tracing the historical paths that early technologists like Papert and Engelbart followed; following some intutions based on our experiences; looking to contemporary models; doing some formal analysis.
+There are ways to tame them: tracing the historical paths that early technologists like Papert and Engelbart followed; following some intuitions based on our experiences; looking to contemporary models; doing some formal analysis.

 We'll do all of those in turn, and a little bit here.